buggregator/laravel-app/README.md

 ## License

-Deburger is open-sourced software licensed under the MIT license.
+Debugger is open-sourced software licensed under the MIT license.